Cameroon scaly-tail: Morphology

 The anomalures, including Z. insignis, are unique among rodents in having a set of scales on the ventral surface of the base of the tail.
 These scales reportedly provide traction when climbing trees.
+While the scaly tail organ at the base of the Cameroon Scaly tail’s tail acts as a gripping mechanism and helps enhance the animal's static stability, also acting as a skid reduction mechanism.
+The fluffed tail forms a spherical shape and is hypothesized for either intraspecific signaling or to distract predators, acting as a defensive mechanicm.
 Z. insignis is the only anomalure that lacks patagia (membranes that span between the forelimbs and hindlimbs).
 Anomalures that possess patagia are able to glide between trees.
 Thus, Z. insignis is unable to glide.
 The divergence of the Z. insignis lineage from other extant anomalures apparently occurred before the evolution of anomalure gliding.
 Gliding is a relatively rare adaptation that has independently evolved in three lineages of extant placental mammals (anomalures, colugos, and flying squirrels).
 Z. insignis has ashy-grey pelage and bushy black tail hair.
 Tufts of short, course, and spikey hairs are located on the lateral ankles.
 The hands and feet have four and five digits respectively.
 Pedal digit I (the first toe) is somewhat divergent.

 Z. insignis molars are distinct from other extant anomalures in having a continuous enamel crest that, in occlusal view, forms a full perimeter around the tooth and a single transverse crest divides the occlusal surface into two basins.
 The fossilized molars of Z. wintoni and P. saharaensis also have these features and the lineage's tooth morphology is essentially unchanged since the early Oligocene.
 In mammals, dental morphology is an excellent indicator of the animal's diet; it therefore seems that the lineage has retained the same dietary niche for at least 31 million years.
-Sole survivorship of an ancient lineage combined with the retention of morphology are characteristics which identify Z. insignis as a ‘living fossil’.
+Sole survivorship of an ancient lineage combined with the retention of morphology are characteristics which identify Z. insignis as a 'living fossil'.
 However, some biologists have questioned the usefulness of this popular term.

 Distribution and habitat

 There are no (or possibly only obscure) entries in the scientific literature that document direct observations of living Z. insignis individuals.
 Although the species was first described in 1898, trapping efforts have resulted in only 14 specimens deposited in world natural history museums.
 From these specimens, the geographic distribution of Z. insignis is recorded from south Cameroon, Equatorial Guinea (including Bioko Island), southwestern Central African Republic, and Republic of Congo.
 The species is not recorded from Gabon but probably occurs there.
 Based on collection localities, Z. insignis inhabits rainforest and semi-deciduous forests.
+It has also been recorded from southwestern Nigeria on the citizen-science app iNaturalist, a significant range expansion for this species.